zhongjhATC/AlbumCameraRecorder/README.md

         List<LocalFile> result = MultiMediaSetting.obtainLocalFileResult(data);
     }

 #### Do not forget this configuration.
-Otherwise, an error will be reported when recording and saving files
+Otherwise, an error will be reported when recording and saving files、Uri is cleared when album selection image preview is confirmed

     <provider
         android:name="androidx.core.content.FileProvider"